hobbo91/BetterBright/README.md

 # BetterBright

-A brightness control plugin for the PSP, for ARK-4 / FasterARK custom firmware.
+Brightness control plugin for the PSP, for ARK-4 / FasterARK custom firmware.

 Based on the older *bright3* brightness plugin by hiroi01 (itself a mod of *bright* by plum) - https://hiroi01.com/?p=prx#bright3 - which is where the